 While it may never happen, that’s my wish for my home-grown avocado trees—I want so many avocados they’re just pelting me on the head.
 But even more than that, I want to bear so much spiritual fruit that it’s also pelting me on the head, fruit in the form of changed hearts and lives and more folks to hang out with in eternity.

 That sort of pelting would probably hurt a little more; but—unlike the avocados—it can definitely happen.
 Plus, in the end, it would be infinitely more sweet.

 • • •

 Wanna visit my fruit orchard?
-Then click here or on the Facebook logo below and follow my page.
-You can also see a photo of my junior avocado trees.
+Then click here or on one of the logos below and follow me on Facebook, Instagram, and Twitter.